-FY2019 FY2018
+FY2020 FY2019

-Current and other assets \$ 11,193,818 \$ 17,523,473
+Current and other assets \$ 12,185,403 \$ 11,193,818

-Capital assets (net of depreciation) 27,498,435 24,481,806
+Capital assets (net of depreciation) 26,331,358 27,498,435

-Deferred outflow of resources 1,281,403 388,958
+Deferred outflow of resources 936,024 1,281,403

-Total Assets 39,973,656 42,394,237
+Total Assets 39,452,785 39,973,656

-Current and other liabilities 3,562,508 6,616,298
+Current and other liabilities 4,089,278 3,562,508

-Long term liabilities 11,510,021 10,578,949
+Long term liabilities 9,969,609 11,510,021

-Deferred inflow of resources 272,505 404,563
+Deferred inflow of resources 854,906 272,505

-Total Liabilities 15,345,034 17,599,810
+Total Liabilities 14,913,793 15,345,034

-Net position: or or
+Net position:

-Net investment in capital assets 18,671,898 16,095,236
+Net investment in capital assets 18,072,338 18,671,898

-Restricted 3,876,606 5,472,664
+Restricted 3,827,321 3,876,606

-Unrestricted 2,080,118 3,226,527
+Unrestricted 2,639,333 2,080,118

-Total net position \$ 24,628,622 \$ 24,794,427
+Total net position \$ 24,538,992 \$ 24,628,622

-Fiscal Year 2019 Analysis
+Fiscal Year 2020 Analysis

-Bridge system net assets exceeded its liabilities by \$24,628,622.
-Total net position decreased by (\$168,805) (.7%) in comparison to FY2018.
-This decrease in net position is due to contractual obligations incurred in regular preventative maintenance projects and modest increases in operating expenses and debt principal payments.
-Although revenue from bridge traffic increased by 2.8% in comparison to FY18, expenses in personnel, operations and depreciation increased by 10.6%.
+Bridge system net assets exceeded its liabilities by \$24,538,992.
+Total net position decreased by (\$89,630) (.36%) in comparison to FY2019.
+This decrease in net position is due to contractual obligations incurred in regular preventative maintenance projects and minimal increases in operating expenses.
+International Toll Bridge revenue from bridge traffic declined by 24.4% in comparison to FY19 which was attributable to the effects of the COVID19 pandemic.
+These reductions in bridge traffic started in mid-March and continued through September 2020.
+Population curfews and federal crossing restrictions from the United States and Mexican government greatly curtailed regular crossing and business activity.
+Operations were reduced and PANDEMIC personnel expenses were deflected to special Federal funding which was provided.
+Expenses in personnel, operations and depreciation decreased by 6.0% due to efforts to minimize the loss of revenue impact.

-The Bridge system restricted assets includes \$227,348 for capital improvements to the system.
 Cameron County construction on the Veteran's International Bridge expansion has increased the traffic lanes from four to eight lanes.
 This international bridge currently operates both a SENTRI lane and a FAST lane thus exhausting the prior 4 lane bridge capacity.
 Coordinated Infrastructure Funds (CIF) totaling \$6.25 million were provided by Texas Department of Transportation (TxDOT) with the engineering phase reimbursement at 80% assisting in this expansion project.
 With the completion of this project, commercial traffic is now separated from passenger traffic.
 Connectivity on the southbound side of Veteran's Bridge is in a highly commercial and retail area of the community.
 This bridge ties directly into the city's inner and outer loops facilitating airport travel and connectivity to Monterrey highway.
 The City of Matamoros has funded significant infrastructure improvements thus alleviating pedestrian and vehicular mobility in this area and improving access for border crossing traffic.
 Northern Mexico improvements have reduced the travel time to the City of Matamoros Airport to 15 minutes.

-The system's net investment in capital assets (toll bridge and approaches, toll booths and equipment, administration buildings, furniture, fixtures and equipment, and vehicles) is \$18,671,898.
-Net investment in capital assets continues to increase in comparison for FY2018 figures of \$16,095,236 due to completion of capital improvement projects.
+The system's net investment in capital assets (toll bridge and approaches, toll booths and equipment, administration buildings, furniture, fixtures and equipment, and vehicles) is \$18,072,338.
+Net investment in capital assets decreases in comparison for FY2019 figures of \$18,671,898 due to expenditure of construction funds, depreciation and debt refunding.

-The Bridge system has other restricted assets of \$3,876,606 for bond debt service, bond debt reserve and general operating reserve.
+The Bridge system has other restricted assets of \$3,827,321 for bond debt service, bond debt reserve, capital equipment funds and general operating reserve.